rafael-andre1/AI-for-Interstitial-Lung-Disease-Classification/reasearchCollection/guide.md

  - Article related to data augmentation options, uses the LIDC-IDRI (and others, pg27 of the pdf) dataset to apply 11 different methods, comparing their performance after classification
  - Uses ResNet to prove effectiveness of said augmentations, allows me to justify choice of augmentation method
- - Includes number of images that result from a single image's augmenttion, very useful for preliminary dataset size analysis
+ - Includes number of images that result from a single image's augmentation, very useful for preliminary dataset size analysis
  - **`Ideas`**: method ideas for my dataset, maybe comparing performance difference regarding LIDC-IDRI obtained results (only relative, as in if the best methods are the same for both datasets)

 This pdf citation might be useful: